al6x/class_loader/readme.md

         /another_class.rb   # class SomeNamespace:AnotherClass; end
       /some_namespace.rb    # module SomeNamespace; end

-All these classes will be loaded automatically, on demand:
+All these classes will be loaded automatically:

 ``` ruby
 require 'class_loader'